budak7273/HastePotion/README.md

     Does not delete, nor affect the functionality of, existing potions.
 * `/function hastepotion:advancement_trigger`
   * Display the informational message players see when they unlock the recipe.
+* `/scoreboard objectives setdisplay sidebar hp_potions_drank`
+  * Display the potion drinking stats scoreboard in the sidebar
+* `/scoreboard players set hp_player_interval hp_options <value>`
+  * Set the update interval to a number of ticks.
+Default is 20.
+You shouldn't have to change this.

 ## Further Details

 * I tried to document exactly how everything works via comments in the function files.
   Feel free to contact me with any questions.
 (Discord Robb#6731)
 * The potion is not made in a Brewing Stand because datapacks can not currently add brewing stand recipes.
-* The crafting recipe returns Dragon's Breath instead of a potion because existing potions in the inventory can not easily be restored when the crafting triggers.
+* The crafting recipe returns Dragon's Breath instead of a potion as the 'preview item' because existing potions in the inventory can not easily be restored when the crafting triggers.
 * Regular Dragon's Breath can still be used normally.
   * If you have some in your inventory when you craft Potions of Caffeination, they will be preserved.